 As per Section 13A of the KMC Act, each Wards committee shall consist of:

-- the councilors of the corporation representing the Wards in the corporation; and
+- Councillors of the corporation representing the Wards in the corporation.

-b. not more than five persons having knowledge and experience in municipal administration,
+- Not more than five persons are having knowledge and experience in municipal administration, nominated by the Government.

 The Ward committee should consist of 2 members of the SCs/ST category, 3 women, 3 members from the general category and 2 representatives of registered associations working in the Ward.
-The Ward Councilor of the Ward is the Chairperson of the committee, and the secretary is the Assitant Revenue Officer or a designated official in that Ward.
+The Ward Councillor is the Chairperson of the committee, and the secretary is the Assistant Revenue Officer or a designated official in that Ward.

 The Chairperson addresses the gathering and opens the meeting.
 The secretary reads out the list of Ward level works that are completed, in progress and planned for the coming months.

-The citizens and the members present start addressing the issues they have submitted and discuss with the concerned engineer or officer in charge in the Ward.
-They give an update regarding all the matters and give an effective timeline for work completion.
+The citizens and the members present start addressing the issues they have submitted and discuss it with the concerned engineer or officer in charge in the Ward.
+They give an update regarding all the matters with a timeline for work completion.

 Although the concept makes it an effective means, the reality of the constitution and functioning of the Ward committees are nowhere near this.

-Acting after the Karnataka High Court Ordered the 198 Ward Committees were constituted.
+Acting after the Karnataka High Court Order, the 198 Ward Committees were constituted.

 Pressure has been mounted on the BBMP Commissioner by the citizens and civil society groups to act on the state of the Ward Committees, to resolve the ambiguity around the rules.

-Recently the BBMP Commissioner sent out an order that said that the Ward Committee meetings have been fixed for the first Saturday of every month to avoid confusion for the residents on when the meetings are held.
-The residents can make a representation at the meeting and have the option of directly asking the relevant department officers or the Corporator and raise the grievances.
+Recently the BBMP Commissioner sent out an order that said that the Ward Committee meetings had been fixed for the first Saturday of every month to avoid confusion for the residents on when the meetings are held.
+The residents can make a presentation at the meeting and can raise their points of concern with the relevant authority officials.

 Few Wards conducted their Ward Committee meetings in the last few months, but there are quite a few Wards that are still left out.
-The continued pressure on BBMP and the local Corporators will help in ensuring the meetings are held regularly and the citizens of the Ward have a platform to communicate and get information about the developmental works.
+The continued pressure on BBMP and the local Corporators will help in ensuring the meetings are held regularly.
+This would also be the platform for the citizens of the Ward to communicate and get information about the developmental works.